Maker: Chou Electronic Co.

 I don't know the circumstances behind any of these so it's all speculation: my guess is that these were made briefly in the late 1950s until the lawyers made them stop.
 But it's possible they had some sort of licensing agreement.
-Or maybe they licensed them, who knows?
 The front is different, but the back is virtually identical to the later Weston Masters--so much so that the 2nd generation invercone (the one that fits Masters IV and onward) fits this meter as if it were made by Etalon itself.

 Two, in particular, appear to be nearly identical: my Special and the Super.
 I think they're the same except for the calculator dials: the Special's appears to be modelled after the Norwood Director's, the Super looks more like Weston's.